Back to Integrations

 Drift Detection and Continuous Validation

 Infrastructure drift — when the actual state of deployed resources diverges from the Terraform configuration — can introduce security vulnerabilities.
-When Terraform Cloud detects drift during scheduled checks, APVISO can automatically scan the affected resources to determine whether the drift has security implications.
+When Terraform Cloud detects drift during scheduled checks, APVISO can automatically pentest the affected resources to determine whether the drift has security implications.
 This continuous validation approach ensures that security testing covers not just planned changes but also unplanned modifications to your infrastructure.

 Complementing Static IaC Analysis